mindofai/mindofai.github.io/_posts/2016-12-16-what-every-Xamarin.Froms-developer-needs-to-know-about-UWP.md

 But the [little snippet of "documentation"](https://developer.xamarin.com/guides/xamarin-forms/platform-features/windows/installation/universal/#Troubleshooting) is a little murky here - there are directions to use this UWP-specific overload, but it's described as a fix for the "Target Invocation Exception" when using "Compile with .NET Native tool chain".
 I wasn't seeing any exceptions, so the entire section under this heading wasn't on my radar at all.
 The app ran great.
 Blissfully unaware that my NControlView should be displayed on the screen.

-In fact, I found that this is a requirement for ALL custom renderers that live in a 3rd party library.
+In fact, I found that this is a requirement for **ALL custom renderers that live in a 3rd party library**.
 For example, our app has a custom renderer for playing videos.
-It has an implementation for each platform (iOS & UWP) that lives in its respective platform-specific projects, and this renderer works great.
-However, in addition to NControl, we're also using the popular Xamarin Image Circle Control plugin and it isn't working correctly in .NET Native builds, leaving the images square.
-Same issue.
+It has an implementation for each platform (iOS & UWP) that lives in its respective platform-specific projects and this renderer works great - which threw us off for a bit.
+By contrast, in addition to NControl, we're also using the popular 3rd party Xamarin Image Circle Control [plugin]()circle image plugin wordpress and it also wasn't working correctly in .NET Native builds, leaving the images square.

 So what other assemblies do we have to include?
 You may notice if you look at the Xamarin Evolve [source code](https://github.com/xamarinhq/app-evolve/blob/master/src/XamarinEvolve.UWP/App.xaml.cs#L92) that James seems to add everything and the kitchen sink here.
 Not sure if all that is needed.